binpash/pash/evaluation/eval_script/README.md

  - PaSh JIT no_comm       # --parallel_pipelines --profile_driven

-### Explain scripts, how much they are expected to take, and what do the figure that they produce look like (and why they are slightly different)
+### Executing the evaluation and plotting the results

 We offer two different input loads to test and evaluate the system; `--small` which corresponds to smaller inputs thus smaller execution time (4-5 hours) and `--full` input sizes that are used in the paper (>20 hours).
 Running the small results returns results that are very close to the ones shown in the paper, and all differences between configurations are evident.
 The only difference is that a few speedups are slightly smaller (for scripts that are too small to get meaningful benefits from parallelization).